Peter Wallace (rugby league): Penrith Panthers

-The controversy came when claims were made that Wallace was dropped due to the fact that he had signed with the Broncos, but teammate Joel Clinton, who was also Brisbane bound, wasn't dropped.
-There were rumours from the media, that Wallace wanted out of the Penrith Panthers to go to Brisbane mid-season.
-Wallace denied these claims, and wanted to fulfill his contract with the Penrith club, even if it was in premier league.
+The controversy came when claims were made that Wallace was dropped due to the fact that he had signed with the Broncos, but teammate Joel Clinton, who was also Brisbane-bound, wasn't dropped.
+There were rumours from the media that Wallace wanted out of the Penrith Panthers to go to Brisbane mid-season.
+Wallace denied these claims and wanted to fulfil his contract with the Penrith club, even if it was in the Premier League.

 It remains unclear how the move to the Brisbane club came about.

 Brisbane Broncos

 Wallace's career at the Brisbane Broncos started in 2008.
-He guided his new club to a first round victory over his old club, the Penrith Panthers, before picking up consecutive "Man of The Match" awards in his next two matches, also wins for Brisbane.
-Wallace performed very strongly while Darren Lockyer was injured and provided much needed stability in Brisbane's halves and a good kicking game.
+He guided his new club to a first-round victory over his old club, the Penrith Panthers, before picking up consecutive "Man of the Match" awards in his next two matches, also winning for Brisbane.
+Wallace performed very strongly while Darren Lockyer was injured and provided much-needed stability in Brisbane's halves and a good kicking game.

 Wallace was selected for the City vs Country Origin match in 2008.
 In May 2008, Wallace was selected as halfback for New South Wales for game I of State of Origin on 21 May at ANZ Stadium.
 With his first touch of the ball, he made a line break.
-He also had a hand in two tries and placed a pin point accurate kick for Anthony Quinn to score the second try of the night.
+He also had a hand in two tries and placed an accurate kick for Anthony Quinn to score the second try of the night.
 He made only one error and took many hits from Queensland players, making 29 tackles.

 Wallace was selected for the Blues again in Game II (playing on his normal home ground) before he ruptured a testicle and missed Game III.
-After State of Origin ended Wallace was reunited with halves partner Darren Lockyer at the Broncos.
-Wallace's great form from the start of the season had slightly been lost but he still remains to be a future star and a great prospect for the Brisbane Broncos.
+After State of Origin ended, Wallace was reunited with halves partner Darren Lockyer at the Broncos.
 On 15 July 2008, Wallace extended his contract with the Brisbane Broncos until 2012.

 On 20 October 2008, Wallace was arrested after a scuffle with security at a pub in Mooloolaba, Queensland, where it was believed he was celebrating his 23rd birthday.